 Attacker implementation tools also have low-level SDKs.
 For example, to infect the web servers, we have to add low-level code for each type of network scan and exploit script.
 In another case, to find credentials, we had to: 1) implement bash scripts to output credentials, 2) implement parsers to interpret the output of the bash commands, and 3) implement the attacker strategy to call the bash script.

-\item{\bf Non-portable code:} Existing tools force the code to be tightly coupled with the environment, making it difficult to port attackers and defenders to the operator's environment.
+\item{\bf Non-portable code:} Existing tools force the code to be tightly coupled with the environment, making it difficult to port attackers and defenders to a new environment.
 For instance, the attacker implementation exfiltrates data.
-In the Equifax environment, this requires (1) choosing a correct path of two hosts to exfiltrate the data on, and (2) choose the correct exfiltration protocol between the hosts (e.g., the web server communicates with the database instance with \texttt{SSH} while the attacker and web server communicate with \texttt{HTTPS}).
+In the Equifax environment, this requires (1) choosing a correct path of two hosts to exfiltrate the data on, and (2) choosing the correct exfiltration protocol between the hosts (e.g., the web server communicates with the database instance with \texttt{SSH} while the attacker and web server communicate with \texttt{HTTPS}).
 If the operator's environment has a different path or different protocols, the attacker implementation will fail.

-\item {\bf Modifications require distributed changes:} As a consequence of complex low-level code, existing tools do not enforce modularity of strategies, capabilities, or telemetry making it difficult to extend to evaluate new deception approaches and attackers.
-Our implementations' strategies became tightly coupled to their capabilities and telemetry making them difficult to extend.
+\item {\bf Modifications require distributed changes:} As a consequence of complex low-level code, existing tools have complex dependencies between strategies, capabilities, or telemetry, making it difficult to extend to evaluate new deception approaches and attackers.
+Our implementations became tightly coupled to their capabilities and telemetry, making them difficult to extend.
 For instance, we may want to extend our deception to add decoy files to decoy hosts.
 But adding decoy files requires many distributed changes to the implementation.
-Specifically, In \figRef{fig:defender_before_snippet}, we have to: (1) extend the initialization function to maintain lists of real and decoy file, (2) extend the detection rules to detect if fake data is being exfiltrated, (3) and (4) implement Ansible Playbooks to deploy the decoy files.
+Specifically, in \figRef{fig:defender_before_snippet}, we have to: (1) extend the initialization function to maintain lists of real and decoy file, (2) extend the detection rules to detect if fake data is being exfiltrated, (3) and (4) implement Ansible Playbooks to deploy the decoy files.

 \end{packeditemize}